 Loaded Beef Enchilada Recipe

-What better way to end the day than with a big old batch of enchiladas?
-There's no doubt that enchiladas are one of the most popular items on the menu at Mexican restaurants, and the age-old question is always which do you prefer — chicken or beef?
-This particular recipe calls for a delicious beef and onion mixture paired with your traditional enchilada sauce, a flavorful salsa and sour cream mix, and of course, cheese that melts perfectly over the top of the tortillas.
+What better way to end the day than with a big batch of enchiladas?
+There's no doubt that enchiladas are one of the most popular items on the menu at Mexican restaurants, and the age-old question is always which do you prefer: chicken or beef?
+This particular recipe calls for a delicious beef and onion mixture paired with your traditional red enchilada sauce, a flavorful salsa and sour cream mix, and, of course, cheese that melts perfectly over the top of the tortillas.

 Recipe developer Kate Shungu of Gift of Hospitality came up with this loaded beef enchilada recipe, which is filled to the brim with deliciousness.
 "Enchiladas are my version of comfort food!
 These are creamy, cheesy, and satisfying (especially on a chilly day)," Shungu shares.
-This is a pretty classic recipe, but Shungu does have some tricks up her sleeve, including a quick and easy two-ingredient sauce that adds extra creaminess to each and every bite.
+This is a pretty classic beef recipe that's perfect for weeknights, but Shungu does have some tricks up her sleeve, including a quick and easy two-ingredient sauce that adds extra creaminess to every bite.

 Gather the ingredients for these loaded beef enchiladas

-If you make enchiladas quite a bit, this list should be old habit.
-Just grab ground beef, a small onion, diced green chiles, prepared salsa, sour cream, flour tortillas, enchilada sauce, Mexican blend cheese, and cilantro.
+If you make enchiladas quite a bit, this list should be familiar.
+Just grab ground beef, a small onion, diced green chiles, prepared salsa, sour cream, flour tortillas, red enchilada sauce, Mexican blend cheese, and cilantro.
 "Any canned enchilada sauce is great for this recipe," Shungu notes.

 Step 1: Cook the beef and onions